 Citation and Reference Style

 We expect that the text and graphics you submit as part of your assignments are original.
-We use the plagiarism detection service Turnitin.com to assure the originality of course assignments.
+We reserve the right to use the plagiarism detection service Turnitin.com to assure the originality of course assignments.
 You may build upon ideas, words and illustrations produced by others, but you must acknowledge such contributions formally.
 Unacknowledged contributions are considered to be plagiarized.
 This guide explains when and how you should acknowledge contributions of others to your own work.

 Different disciplines adopt different standards for citations and references.
 Moreover, almost every professional publication enforces its own variation on the standard styles.
 The most widely used styles include: